maggiben/rocko_decoy/website/content/learn/what-is-defi/index.md

 Ethereum's smart contracts are self-executing contracts where the terms of the agreement or conditions are written directly into the lines of code.
 This feature is pivotal for DeFi, ensuring that all transactions, trades, and other financial operations happen transparently and without interference.

-# Lending Protocols in DeFi
+# Crypto Backed Loans in DeFi

 To bring this abstract idea into more concrete terms, let’s dive into one of the most popular DeFi applications: lending protocols.